DiegoRodriguez1203/sahury-spa/README.md

 To give a more professional service, this web app will allow its users (sahury spa's costumers) saw different kind of services, divided by categories, with it owns descriptions, prices, images and add this to a cart market.

+Libraries used to create this app:

+----- React Router Dom

-Database --
+-- Database --
-For this proyect, a small array was created with categorys (4) and each category will have an array with it products.
+For this proyect, a small array was created with categorys (4) and each category will have an own array with it products (each product has a id, used to call its img, and a item number used to call it in the cart market).
 It is saved at the --- database.js --- document.